How can gratitude – a widely embraced wellness practice – negatively impact your mental health?

 “Don’t sit in sadness or anger, instead focus on the positive.”

 There are times when you need to sit in anger, sadness, or any combination of emotions – negative as well as positive.
 When you experience your emotions, you allow these emotions to change and become a part of your identity and journey.
 For example, if you experience a loss, it’s important that you grieve it in your own way as opposed to avoiding the grieving process, as this could negatively impact your mental health.
 Unprocessed or delayed emotional processing can cause trauma, complicated grief, and various mental health disorders.
-In short, you need to process your emotions instead of avoiding them by means of gratitude or practices of positive mindfulness.
-Gratitude or positive mindfulness becomes toxic when it pressures us to repress or to deny the importance of “negative” affects and experiences.

 In order to avoid hindering your emotional processing, try these methods when you practice gratitude: